SunnySeaside/etcbackup/README.md

 3. Edit config file

-   The configuration file is written in YAML, and usually stored in ~/.config/etcbackup/config.yaml.
+   The configuration file is written in YAML, and usually needs to be stored in ~/.config/etcbackup/config.yaml.
 Its syntax is very simple and intuitive.
 The sample configuration can be used to make a not-so-complete backup of Arch Linux system configuration.
 It finds modified [package backup files](https://wiki.archlinux.org/index.php/Pacman/Pacnew_and_Pacsave#Package_backup_files)(which are usually user-modifible configuration files) and files in /etc not owned by any package to be backed up into "sysconf" repository, and also backs up a list of installed packages into "packages" repository.

-4. Include this Git repository in PYTHONDIR, and run `python etcbackup/main.py ~/backup`
+4. Run `etcbackup ~/backup`.

 # Similar projects #
 Please see https://github.com/borgbackup/community#user-content-backup-scripts--borg-wrappers